 - 64 oz. wide-mouth Mason Jar

-- Pounder to pound down the cabbage into the jar.
-This will pack in the cabbage tight while releasing more juice for the brine.
+- Pounder to pound down the vegetables into the jar.
+This will pack them in tight while releasing more juice for the brine.
 Very important!

 - Glass weight.
 You can use a substitute.
-Some people use a heavy pebble or stone (cleaned and washed!) inside a ziplock bag, or some other object that can weigh down the cabbage, so it stays under the brine.
+Some people use a heavy pebble or stone (cleaned and washed!) inside a ziplock bag, or some other object that can weigh down the vegetables, so they stay under the brine.
 I prefer using glass weights.
 They are easy to wash, insert and remove.

 - Airlock lid.
 There are different kinds out there.
 After some research, I concluded that this one was the most user-friendly for my purpose.
 It comes with a pump that will help you remove the air out of the jar.
 Remember, fermentation is an anaerobic process, so air is enemy #1.
 Last thing you want is toxic mold!